Tyson Foerster Game Preview: Flyers vs. Penguins

 Foerster Stats vs. the Penguins

-- The Penguins have conceded 57 goals in total (2.6 per game), the fifth-fewest allowed in the league.
+- The Penguins have given up 60 goals in total (2.6 per game), the sixth-fewest allowed in the NHL.

 |2023-2024 Season